 Monique said that she is a frequent visitor to Yellow Springs, where she takes photographs and paints en plein air.
 She enjoys the feeling, the history, and the heritage found here.
 In prior visits, she had painted shrubs in the village, but the colorful azaleas are the subject of this year’s featured selection.
 The colors of the courtyard, reflected in the gardens themselves and the weddings which inhabit the space, were evocative and kept coming back to her.
 Her reaction was disbelief.
 She recalled viewing the current exhibition of previous art show posters, and it felt surreal to her that she now joins that body of artists.
 She considers it an honor and a privilege.

 Chair Maureen Fendrick said she was impressed by the quality and diversity of work presented at the poster competition and exhibition in December.
 With the quality represented, she believed that the competition was intense.
 But in the final review, it was Monique Sarkessian’s skill with the alcohol ink process that prevailed.
 Maureen said, “We are pleased to have Monique represent our 50th Yellow Springs Art Show.”

 Monique told us that her entry has been a “break-through piece” and has encouraged her to step out.
 It has inspired her to produce new pieces for the show that will stand out.
 She plans to exhibit several large floral pieces in the alcohol ink process at the show.

-We encourage you to view this original poster work as well as all of Denise Sedor’s paintings at the show.
-Remember prints of the poster and notecards showing the poster image will be available for purchase.
+The original artwork will be up for silent auction during the first weekend of the 2023 Art Show in the Lincoln Building galleries.
+Proceeds from the auction benefit Historic Yellow Springs.
+We encourage you to view this original work as well as all of Monique Sarkessian’s work at the show.
+Remember, prints of the poster and notecards showing the poster image will be available for purchase.